-What is the GED?
+What Is the GED?

 The General Educational Development (GED) exam is a group of four tests that assess an individual's knowledge of academic subjects typically taught in high school.
 Test takers who pass all four sections earn a certificate of completion from the state where the test was held.
-This certificate is regarded by many employers, colleges and post-secondary schools as an equivalent of a high school diploma.
+This certificate is regarded by many employers, colleges, and post-secondary schools as an equivalent of a high school diploma.

 The GED tests must be taken in person at an official GED testing center.
 Tests cannot be taken online, and the GED Testing Service warns interested candidates to be wary of the many websites that claim to offer online testing and accredited degrees.